Vineyards

 OLD VINES

-Domínio do Açor has a fabulous heritage of 60-year-old vines, approximately 11 thousand m2 planted in field blend.
-We rely on the invaluable work of Mr Manuel Domingos, one of Portugal's last remaining varietal classifiers, to go through our vineyards and identify the varieties, plant by plant.
-This will enable us to invest in the coming years in the excellent management of this living museum, and in replanting the gaps with the same old genetic material and varieties that made the great Dão wines in the past.
-Among so many grape varieties, the main ones identified by Mr Manuel were: Alfrocheiro, Jaen, Tourigo (Touriga Nacional do Dão), Tinta Pinheira, Baga, Tinta Roriz, Negro Mouro (Camarate or Castelão Nacional), Castelão Francês, Encruzado, Cerceal, Arinto Gordo (Tamarez), etc.
+Domínio do Açor has a fabulous heritage of 60-year-old vines, 1.12 hectares planted in field blend.
+We have relied on the invaluable work of Mr Manuel Domingos, one of Portugal's last grape variety classifiers, and CVR Dão technicians to go through our vineyards and identify the varieties, plant by plant.
+In this way, we will be able to invest in the coming years in the exquisite management of this living museum, and in replanting the faults with the same old genetic material and grape varieties that made the great Dão wines of the past.
+Among so many grape varieties, the main ones identified were: Água Santa and Campanário, then Baga, Tourigo (heirloom Touriga Nacional from Dão), Castelão Francês, Castelão Nacional, Jaen, Alfrocheiro, Bastardo, Tinta Pinheira, Tinta Carvalha, Trincadeira, Fernão Pires and Arinto Gordo.

 Grape Varieties